Melissa Conrad Stöppler, MD

 Why do corns and calluses develop?

 It can be hard to know why finger corns develop since they often don't appear at sites of obvious pressure.
-Finger calluses may develop in response to using tools, playing musical instruments, or using work equipment that exerts pressure at specific sites.
+Finger calluses may develop in response to using tools, playing musical instruments such as the guitar, or using work equipment that exerts pressure at specific sites.

 What are risk factors for corns and calluses?

 As mentioned above, any condition or activity that results in increased friction over the fingers or toes can lead to the development of corns or calluses.
-People of all ages can be affected.
+People of all ages can be affected but they are particularly common in people over 65 years of age.
+Corns and calluses have been shown to affect 20%-65% of people in this age range.
 Some of these risk factors are

 - abnormalities in anatomy of the feet or toes;